-In today’s blog, we are going to be discussing: can you sell a house with old wiring in the Appleton, Wisconsin or any of the surrounding Fox Cities?
+In today’s blog, we are going to be discussing: can you sell a house with old wiring in the Appleton, se or any of the surrounding Fox Cities?
 And the answer is yes, you can sell a house with old wiring, but you might face some sort of repercussions when the home inspector comes in and inspects the property.
 So the real question is, what can you do about selling a house with the old property?

 The First Step in Selling a House With Old Wiring